Our Team

 Bianca (Berzner) Lenga, LMFT

 Bianca (Berzner) Lenga has her master’s in clinical psychology and works with clients of all cultural backgrounds and sexual orientations who have chronic pain.
 With extensive training in and personal experience with the mind-body connection, Bianca shares empathy, curiosity, humor, and her light-hearted nature.
 Holistically, she fosters healing and collaborates with clients to build safety and hope.
-Bianca incorporates mindfulness-based, cognitive-behavioral, and psychodynamic models into treatment with a strengths-based lens.
+Bianca incorporates pain reprocessing therapy, mindfulness-based, cognitive-behavioral, and psychodynamic models into treatment with a strengths-based lens.
 She enjoys journeying with her clients on their paths toward self-awareness, self-compassion, and joy by providing them liberating and life-changing tools.

 Michelle Avril Bush